 At least half (50%) of the required leverage funding (25% of total grant request) must contribute to the budgets of grant-funded projects or transformative plans.
-The remaining funds (up to 50% of leverage funding, or 25% of total grant request) may come from stand-alone leverage projects that are specific to the Transformative Climate Communities Program and are considered new investments in the Project Area.
+The remaining funds (up to 50%)

 22 Senate Bill 379 (Jackson, 2015) requires cities and counties to address climate adaptation and vulnerability in the safety elements of their General Plans.
 For more information on the requirements of SB 379, see Government Code section 65302(g), the State's 2020 Adaptation Planning Guide or the General Plan Guidelines Chapter 4.